paudetseis/PyRaysum/docs/turtorials/1/1_make_seismograms.rst

 The event has a very simple P waveform that arrives just before 11:38.
 A few seconds later, the surface reflected pP wave arrives.
 Around 11:45, the S waves arrive.
 They are here shown only for orientation.
-We will only be interested in the short time intervall between P and pP.
+We will only be interested in the short time interval between P and pP.

 .. code:: ipython3